-Proposals of stockholders intended to be presented at our 2021 annual meeting of stockholders pursuant to Rule 14a-8 promulgated under the Exchange Act must be received by us at our principal offices, One Penn Plaza, 35th Floor, New York, New York 10119, Attention: Corporate Secretary, no later than December 29, 2020, the date that is 120 days prior to the first anniversary of the date of this proxy statement, in order to be included in the proxy statement and proxy card relating to that meeting.
+Proposals of stockholders intended to be presented at our 2021 annual meeting of stockholders pursuant to Rule 14a-8 promulgated under the Exchange Act must be received by us at our principal offices, One Penn Plaza, 35 th Floor, New York, New York 10119, Attention: Corporate Secretary, no later than December 29, 2020, the date that is 120 days prior to the first anniversary of the date of this proxy statement, in order to be included in the proxy statement and proxy card relating to that meeting.

 If a stockholder wishes to present a proposal at our 2021 annual meeting of stockholders, but does not wish to have the proposal considered for inclusion in our proxy statement and proxy card, pursuant to the advance notice provision in our bylaws, such stockholder must give written notice to our Secretary at our principal executive offices at the address noted above.
-The Secretary must receive such notice no earlier than February 9, 2021, and no later than March 11, 2021, provided that if the date of the 2021 annual meeting of stockholders is advanced by more than 20 days, or delayed by more than 60 days, from the first anniversary of the 2020 annual meeting, such notice must instead be received by the Secretary no earlier than the 120th day prior to the 2021 annual meeting of stockholders and not later than the close of business on the later of (i) the 90th day prior to the 2021 annual meeting of stockholders was mailed or public disclosure of the date of the 2021 annual meeting of stockholders was mailed or public disclosure of the date of the 2021 annual meeting of stockholders was mailed or public disclosure of the date of the 2021 annual meeting of stockholders was mailed or public disclosure of the date of the 2021 annual meeting of stockholders was mailed or public disclosure of the date of the 2021 annual meeting of stockholders was mailed or public disclosure of the date of the 2021 annual meeting of stockholders was mailed or public disclosure of the date of the 2021 annual meeting of stockholders was mailed or public disclosure of the date of the 2021 annual meeting of stockholders was mailed or public disclosure of the date of the 2021 annual meeting of stockholders was mailed or public disclosure of the date of the 2021 annual meeting of stockholders was mailed or public disclosure of the date of the 2021 annual meeting of stockholders was mailed or public disclosure of the date of the 2021 annual meeting of stockholders was mailed or public disclosure of the date of the 2021 annual meeting of sto
+The Secretary must receive such notice no earlier than February 9, 2021, and no later than March 11, 2021, provided that if the date of the 2021 annual meeting of stockholders is advanced by more than 20 days, or delayed by more than 60 days, from the first anniversary of the 2020 annual meeting, such notice must instead be received by the Secretary no earlier than the 120th day prior to the 2021 annual meeting of stockholders and not later than the close of business on the later of (i) the 90th day prior to the 2021 annual meeting of stockholders and (ii) the tenth day following the day on which notice of the date of the 2021 annual meeting of stockholders was mailed or public disclosure of the date of the 2021 annual meeting of stockholders was made, whichever occurs first.